-What’s better than a sunny day hyped up on theme park foods and drinks while basking in the sun on the tallest and longest wooden rollercoaster in Europe!
+What’s better than a summer day hyped up on theme park foods and drinks while basking in the sun on the tallest and longest wooden rollercoaster in Europe!
 Maybe the only thing better would be visiting over 500 different species of animals, including koalas, pandas, and DOLPHINS!
 Take some time this summer to explore the different and exhilarating parks and zoos in and around the magnificent Madrid.

 TIP: For each one of the following theme parks, we recommend you purchase your ticket in advance ONLINE instead of the ticket office.
 Ticket office prices are always more expensive, and in some cases you may save up to 20 euros!

 Parque Warner Madrid (also know as Warner Bros.
 Park) is a theme park located southeast of the city of Madrid, in San Martín de la Vega.
 The 150-hectare park has a total of 42 rides with 6 rollercoasters.
 Opened in 2002, the park was originally managed by the renown Six Flags chain, but is now managed by Time Warner and other Spanish investment groups.
 The park is divided into five Warner-themed areas: DC Super Heroes World, Warner Bros.
 Studios, Hollywood Boulevard, Old West Territory, and Cartoon Village.
 Parque Warner is also home to the tallest and longest roller coaster in Europe, the Coaster-Express.
 Other popular rollercoasters include Superman: The Attraction of Steel and Batman: The Escape.
 Parque Warner opened their new water park, Parque Warner Beach, in June 2014.
 The “beach” spans 30,000 m² and has two wave pools, two water play areas, and a lazy river.